Flow Matching for Offline Reinforcement Learning with Discrete Actions: Additional Experimental Details Results

 \paragraph{Offline dataset.} We construct an offline dataset by rolling out a mixture of two coordinated behavior policies: one prefers joint action $(0,0)$ and the other prefers $(1,1)$, producing diverse but structured joint behavior.
 We train (i) independent behavior cloning (factorized per-agent BC), (ii) centralized behavior cloning (BC on joint actions), and (iii) our factorized CTMC policy with centralized multi-objective guidance.

 \paragraph{Results.} Fig.~\ref{fig:marl_pareto} shows that our method produces a broad, preference-controllable set of Pareto points, whereas BC baselines yield a collapsed front with weak dependence on $\omega$.
-Table~\ref{tab:marl_matrix} quantifies this behavior: our method achieves substantially higher hypervolume and spread.
-Moreover, coordination is actively modulated by $\omega$ which shows near-perfect coordination when $\omega$ emphasizes task reward, and reduced coordination when $\omega$ emphasizes the safety objective, demonstrating that centralized preference-conditioned guidance can coordinate factorized CTMC dynamics.
+Table~\ref{tab:marl_matrix} shows that our factorized CTMC policy with centralized multi-objective guidance achieves near-perfect coordination when preferences favor task reward, and smoothly trades off coordination for safety as preferences change.
+In contrast, both independent and centralized behavior cloning gives a collapsed trade-off and is insensitive to preferences.
+Our method achieves substantially higher hypervolume and spread with coordination being actively modulated by $\omega$ which shows near-perfect coordination when $\omega$ emphasizes task reward, and reduced coordination when $\omega$ emphasizes the safety objective, demonstrating that centralized preference-conditioned guidance can coordinate factorized CTMC dynamics.